bvanderveen/fcs-platform/readme.md

 ## Build cross-compiler

 We're going to build a Docker container with a cross-compiler in it.
 It will compile our source code on our laptop and then deploy and run the resulting binary on the Rpi.

-In order to achieve the deploy and run, the container will need to be able to log into your Rpi.
-I'm on OS X and using `boot2docker`.
-Sharing data on my local disk into the container using volumes is not possible on OS X right now.
-I've decided the least insane thing to do is to put my SSH keys into the container during the bootstrapping process. *trollface*

-**DO NOT PUSH THE RESULTING DOCKER IMAGE TO A PUBLIC REPOSITORY!
-IT HAS YOUR PRIVATE KEY IN IT.**

 First ensure `boot2docker` is up and running